Research Experience for Undergraduates (REU)

 See the REU projects page for a description of last summer's research projects.

 See the REU previous projects page for lists of summer projects for the past several years.

 Participants receive a stipend of $5,000 for the 10-week program.

-Housing in an on-campus residence hall with other REU students is provided for non-local students, along with supplemental compensation for meals/incidentals for those living on campus.
+Housing in an on-campus residence hall with other REU students is provided for students from outside the University of Rochester, along with supplemental compensation for meals/incidentals for those living on campus.
 Students living locally may commute from home.

 Travel expenses to Rochester are provided for non-Rochester students.

 Our program supports a diverse group of participants.
 More than half of the NSF REU funds support students from other institutions, and the program aims for 50% representation of women and minority students.